 You might be wondering why I am sharing how much money I made from my food blog with the world.
 Why would I want to put myself out there and share the nitty gritty details of what I’m bringing in?

 The main reason for sharing this information is to inspire you to start taking your own blog seriously.
-I found other food blog income reports from bloggers like Pinch of Yum, Making Sense of Cents, and Root + Revel very inspirational in my own food blogging journey.
+I found other food blog income reports from bloggers like Pinch of Yum and Making Sense of Cents very inspirational in my own food blogging journey.
 Their posts have been invaluable over the last year when I was low on inspiration and needed a push to keep going.

 I especially wanted to share because so many blog income reports are from established bloggers who are raking in tens of thousands of dollars, and I want to show what realistic growth looks like when you’re also working a full time job.
 No one starts out bringing in the big bucks, it happens with time and consistency.